github/learn.github.com/pages/intro.markdown

 ### open source

-Git is an open source project, that has been active for several years and is written mostly in C.
+Git is an open source project that has been active for several years and is written mostly in C.

 ![Git Language Breakdown](../images/git-lang.png)